terryyin/rubygem_digger/notebook/Paper.md

 # Results and prediction

-We failed to find a combination of a way of labeling the data and a machine learning alorithm to do meaningful prediction.
-The prototype software we build is capable of using the model to do prediction, but we won't do it unless we have better acuracy to at least 75%.
+We failed to find a combination of a way of labeling the data and a machine learning algorithm to do meaningful prediction.
+The prototype software we build is capable of using the model to do prediction, but we won't do it unless we have better accuracy to at least 75%.

 This doesn't mean we totally failed in this experiment.
-The simple analysis still shows there are consistent differences between the labelled data.
+The simple analysis still shows there are consistent differences between the labeled data.
 It's just the noise in the data is still too big and we haven't found the best algorithm yet.